bibanon/bibanon/Books/4chan-History/Sources/4chan-History-Timeline.md

 ### Aug05 ###

-August 13 - Shortly after celebrating one year of uptime, 4chan starts its panel at Otakon 2005, the first time ever that /b/tards actually met the real moot, after which moot revealed that "Robert Bopkins" was not only not him, but that Bopkins' name was actually Eric J. Ross and that moot picked the photos at random.
+13 - Shortly after celebrating one year of uptime, 4chan starts its panel at Otakon 2005, the first time ever that /b/tards actually met the real moot, after which moot revealed that "Robert Bopkins" was not only not him, but that Bopkins' name was actually Eric J. Ross and that moot picked the photos at random.
 Everyone has a really good time and moot hangs out with the other /b/tards who flip out over the fact that they are experiencing mootfaggotry IRL.

-August 28 - Donate or Die 2005 starts, with moot announcing that he requires $20,000 in donations to purchase three new servers (bin.4chan.org, nov.4chan.org, and a second img.4chan.org).
+28 - Donate or Die 2005 starts, with moot announcing that he requires $20,000 in donations to purchase three new servers (bin.4chan.org, nov.4chan.org, and a second img.4chan.org).
 A plethora of camwhores emerged to persuade users to donate, whoring for a just cause.
 Although they fell short of their goal, $14,000 was raised, which was actually enough to purchase the three servers.
 Later, on September 15th, moot announces that donations will cease September 30th, and can only be delivered by snail mail.

-### Oct05 ###

-16 - 3M GET on /b/, with a picture of [[Waha]] and [[Pedobear]] and how they would be seen in America.
-The post linked to itself, prefixed by ">>3000000" and "TIME PARADOX/what a lame GET/Surely you jest!".
-It was, unfortunately, a tripfag get, posted by Pixel Hotness !Ol2RiO/0Ro.
-The GET was considered "meh" and was suspected to have been a modGET.

-25 - moot announces that "things are looking up" and announces that many new features will be added to 4chan, including the DevBlog.
-He also begs for people to advertise because he needs money to construct additional pylons.

-30 - moot and Snacks have a long fight over IRC as moot takes the site down for a few hours to fix some problems. moot rages against Snacks for being a lazy coder and threatens to take away his server access, and generally being very arrogant towards Snacks.
-They both go to sleep, and continue in the afternoon the next day for about three hours, until moot tells Snacks that he will remove his server access (along with his moderator powers), which he does shortly afterwards, making him unable to moderate or code. [[W.T.
-Snacks]] then "leaves" 4chan for good.

-## Civil War Era (November 2005 - November 2006)
+## Civil War Era (October 2005 - November 2006)

 4chan's momentous Civil War Era begins with moot's dismissal of moderators [[W.T.
 Snacks]] and [[Shii]], seen by many anons as a harbringer of impending doom.
 And doom seemed imminent for all; with exponentially increasing immigration, 4chan's /b/ had begun to experience sharp cultural changes that left long time users bewildered and newfags unassimilated.